25prabhu10/notes/docs/Concepts/Web/HTTP.md

 3. When the browser has a connection to the webserver, it can start asking for the website.
 This step is where HTTP comes in, and the web browser uses HTTP to ask the Google server for the Google home page.

    - The actual full URL includes the port and would be [http://www.google.com:80](http://www.google.com/), but if standard ports are being used (80 for HTTP and 443 for HTTPS), the browser hides the port.
-   - If nonstandard ports are being used, the port is shown.
+   - If non-standard ports are being used, the port is shown.
 Some systems, particularly in development environments, use port 8080 for HTTP or 8443 for HTTPS, for example.

 4. The Google server responds with whatever URL you asked for.
 Typically, what gets sent back from the initial page is the text that makes up the web page in HTML format.